jparedes-m/Time-Series-Filters/Hodrick-Prescott/README.md

 4. Compute the Hodrick Prescott Filter with the second dataset and $\lambda^{Rule\ 1}$.

 ### Code results
+This function needs as inputs:
+- Data1: A dataframe of date and series that you know what the optimal lambda is
+- Data2: A dataframe which you want to know the optimal lambda
+- $\lambda$: this parameter is known for Data1
+- rule: Which rule you want to accomplish?

+The output of this function is:
+- A dataframe that contains the original series and the estimated trend and cycle for the provided time span.
+- The $H$ matrix
+- $\lambda$ parameter

 At the file of `HP Marcet and Ravn.R`, you should have in the environment the `hp_filter` function.